2015–2016 University of Missouri protests: Turning away reporters at campus meeting

 On February 10, 2016, Concerned Student 1950 held a meeting on campus.
 The meeting had been advertised as a "town hall" for "black students and students of color."
 The group asked all reporters to leave before the meeting began.
 Several white reporters then left the room.
-However, one reporter, Kayla Schierbecker, the same videographer from the November Melissa Click incident, refused, and justified her refusal to leave by saying the unreserved room was a "limited public forum" that was open to students and that she was a reporter on assignment and it was her "personal preference" to stay.
+However, one reporter, Mark Schierbecker, the same videographer from the November Melissa Click incident, refused, and justified his refusal to leave by saying the unreserved room was a "limited public forum" that was open to students and that she was a reporter on assignment and it was her "personal preference" to stay.
 Despite the meeting taking place on campus property, the group continued to ask her to leave, and eventually threatened to call campus police.
 Instead, the group disbanded soon after the start of the meeting, intending to relocate the meeting at a more private area of campus.